 - The product is identified as the customer’s asset.
-To qualify as the customer’s asset, the sold goods must be separately stored and cannot be substituted for identical goods,
+To qualify as the customer’s asset, the sold goods must be stored separately and cannot be substituted for identical goods.

 - The seller cannot use the product or direct the product to another customer.
 To meet this criterion, the seller cannot have the ability to use the product or direct the product to another customer once the product is sold.

 Aviat Networks, Inc. Explains its Bill-and-Hold Arrangements to the SEC

 In June 2019, Aviat Networks, Inc. received a comment letter from the SEC about its bill-and-hold arrangements:

 We note under bill-and-hold arrangements, customers can direct the use of the bill-and-hold inventory for which you retain physical possession and thus, “transfer of control has been met.”
 Please explain to us how you applied the guidance in ASC 606-10-25-30 in concluding that a customer has obtained control in a bill-and-hold arrangement.
 Additionally, in your assessment of transfer of control, tell us how each of the criteria under ASC 606-10-55-83 has been met.

 Aviat’s response is a great example of how to analyze the control criteria in ASC 606.
 Aviat explained that two of its customers (“M” and “G”) engage in bill-and-hold transactions, and Aviat has a separate warehouse for each of these customers.
 Aviat argued that these transactions meet all the control criteria in both ASC 606-10-25-30 (except for physical possession) and ASC 606-10-55-83.
 Aviat’s reasoning is as follows: